Paying an annual fee or similar credit card costs can feel a bit unorthodox. In essence, you’re paying a fee to spend money.

 For a flat-rate cashback credit card that earns on everyday purchases, consider the Citi Double Cash.

-Welcome bonus: Earn $200 in cash back after you spend $1,500 on purchases in the first 6 months of account opening.
-This bonus offer will be fulfilled as 20,000 ThankYou® points, which can be redeemed for $200 cash back.
+Welcome bonus: Earn $200 cash back after you spend $1,500 on purchases in the first 6 months of account opening.
+This bonus offer will be fulfilled as 20,000 ThankYou® Points, which can be redeemed for $200 cash back.

-Rewards rate: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+Rewards rate: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.

 Why we like it: The Citi Double Cash provides a simple rewards rate that makes it easy to earn elevated rewards on all your eligible purchases.
 It also has a long intro APR offer on balance transfers: